Supplementary Health Benefits Authority

 1. Summary

-ISC's objectives are to support the health needs of First Nations and Inuit by: ensuring availability of, and access to, quality health services; supporting greater control of the health system by First Nations and Inuit; and, supporting the improvement of First Nations health programs and services through improved integration, harmonization, and alignment with provincial/territorial health systems.
+ISC's objectives are to support the health needs of First Nations and Inuit by: ensuring availability of, and access to, quality health services, supporting greater control of the health system by First Nations and Inuit and, supporting the improvement of First Nations health programs and services through improved integration, harmonization and alignment with provincial and territorial health systems.

 In pursuing these objectives, ISC funds or provides a range of health programs and services to First Nations and InuitFootnote 1, including:

-• community-based health programs, focussing on healthy child development, mental wellness and healthy living, provided to approximately 600 First Nations and 50 Inuit communities
+- community-based health programs, focusing on healthy child development, mental wellness and healthy living, provided to approximately 600 First Nations and 50 Inuit communities

-• public health programs to all First Nation communities, including communicable disease control, and environmental public health monitoring and inspections and
+- public health programs to all First Nation communities, including communicable disease control, and environmental public health monitoring and inspections

-• Non-Insured Health Benefits to status Indians and recognized Inuit, regardless of residence, in Canada
+- Non-Insured Health Benefits to individuals registered under the Indian Act and recognized Inuit, regardless of residence in Canada

 2. Objectives and results

-The Canada Health Act requires that provinces and territories provide coverage for "insured services" (medically necessary hospital and physician services) to all eligible residents including First Nations and Inuit.
+The Canada Health Act requires that provinces and territories provide coverage for insured services medically necessary hospital and physician services to all eligible residents including First Nations and Inuit.
 Individuals may have access to other health-related goods and services through other publicly-funded programs or through private insurance plans.
-ISC through its Non-Insured Health Benefits (NIHB) Program is a national program that provides registered First Nations and recognized Inuit in Canada with coverage for a range of medically necessary health-related goods and services not provided through other private or provincial/territorial programs.
+ISC through its Non-Insured Health Benefits (NIHB) Program is a national program that provides registered First Nations and Inuit with coverage for a range of medically necessary health-related goods and services not provided through other private or provincial or territorial programs.

-The benefits covered by the NIHB Program include: pharmacy benefits (prescription drugs and some over-the-counter medication), medical supplies and equipment, dental care, vision care, mental health counselling, and medical transportation benefits to access medically required health services not available on reserve or in the community of residence.
+The benefits covered by the NIHB Program include pharmacy benefits, for example, prescription drugs and some over-the-counter medication, medical supplies and equipment, dental care, vision care, mental health counselling and medical transportation benefits to access medically required health services not available on reserve or in the community of residence.

 The objectives of the NIHB Program are to provide non-insured health benefits to First Nations and Inuit people in a manner that: